forestdb/forestdb.org/models/bayesian-data-analysis.md

     (list #f #f #f))))
 ~~~

 What is the posterior over the `bias weight`?
 How does the posterior predictive look?
-What can you conclude about our bias coin model (with respect to this data))?
+What can you conclude about our bias coin model (with respect to this data)?

 # Response noise

-You may already have an intuition for what is going wrong here.
-Often, it's difficult to establish a feeling for why some analysis is going wrong.
-One common culprit is *response noise*, that is, data points that you've collected that don't reflect the subject doing the task.
-Let's call this behavior "guessing" (i.e. picking responses at random) and try to formalize this:
+Perhaps the cognitive model differs from the data in ways that aren't 'central' to the theory, that is in ways that we wouldn't want to include in the cognitive model per se, but would like to account for.
+A common case is *random guessing*: participants sometimes respond randomly, instead of attending to the task.
+We can capture this *response noise* by simply extending our model with the possibility that each response came from a random guess:

 ~~~
 (define data-analysis